-The site relates to a detached unlisted 19th century villa built in a gothic revival style.
+The proposed development site relates to a 19th century gothic revival style detached villa.
+Whilst imposing in its locality it does not appear to be visible from within more far reaching areas of the Buffer Zone or World Heritage Site due to the surrounding topography, other built features and mature trees.
 Its contribution to the immediate setting of the World Heritage Site lies in its contribution as a characterful period property which demonstrates increasing affluence within the area although it is not specifically known how or if this is directly connected to the textile industry.
-Although an imposing building within its own locality it is not particularly visible from other areas within the Buffer Zone or WHS as views towards it are blocked by other surrounding buildings and mature trees.